Porirua: Arts and culture

-The local culture, history and artists are represented at the Pātaka Museum of Arts & Cultures located conveniently next to the public library.
+The local culture, history and artists are represented at the Pātaka Museum of Arts & Cultures where the library is also public library is also housed.

 The indie rock radio station andHow.FM broadcasts locally at 107.5 FM from the suburb of Papakōwhai.

 Sport and recreation

+Te Rauparaha Arena is a multi-purpose venue for sports and events located next to Pātaka Museum of Arts & Cultures.
+Nearby is the Porirua Skatepark designed by local Moses Viliamu.
+Aotea Lagoon is a popular recreational area on the south-eastern shore of the Porirua Inlet.

+Watersports, fishing and other boating activities are common in the area, served by a large marina in Mana and Sea Scouts, yachting, power-boating, rowing, and water-skiing clubs.
+The harbour entrance from Plimmerton or Mana is popular with experienced windsurfers and kitesurfers while beginners find the shallow, enclosed waters of the Pauatahanui arm of the harbour a forgiving environment in which to develop their skills.

 As early as 1883, Porirua began to hold regular horse racing events on the harbour's Southern beach.
 Towards the end of a meeting, competing riders would also have to combat the incoming tide.
 The Porirua Jockey Club was quickly established with Mr W. Jillett the first secretary and local butcher, John Rod, the treasurer.
 Joshua Prosser built stables on his nearby property 'Prosser Block' (now Elsdon) and became a notable trainer of Dominion race-horses.
 The beach now lies beneath Porirua city centre.

 Porirua is home to the powerful Northern United RFC, the current Wellington regional champions, and the smaller Paremata-Plimmerton RFC.
 Both clubs play in the Wellington Rugby Football Union club rugby competition.

 Porirua is also home to the three-time Chatham Cup winning Capital Football team Western Suburbs FC.
 Well known as a dominant force in New Zealand club football, and for producing many former and current All Whites, they were officially recognised as Porirua City's 2006 Team of the Year for their Chatham Cup Grand Final triumph over Auckland's Eastern Suburbs.

-Watersports, fishing and other boating activities are popular in the area, well served by a large marina in Mana and Sea Scouts, yachting, power-boating, rowing, and water-skiing clubs.
-The harbour entrance from Plimmerton or Mana is popular with experienced windsurfers and kitesurfers while beginners find the shallow enclosed waters of the Pauatahanui arm of the harbour a forgiving environment in which to develop their skills.
-Aotea Lagoon is a popular recreational area on the south-eastern shore of the Porirua Inlet.

 Porirua was the host of the 2010 Oceania Handball Championship.
 Australia won the tournament from hosts New Zealand.
 The Cook Islands finished third.

 A branch of Adrenalin Forest, an adventure park where paying visitors navigate rope bridges, swings and flying foxes strung between trees up to 31 metres off the ground, opened in Porirua in 2010.
 The park is located on the east side of Porirua Harbour near the Gear Homestead.